 Your Form 941 is due by the last day of the month that follows the end of the quarter.

 The Quarter Includes Quarter Ends Form 941 Is Due 1.
 January, February, March March 31 April 30 2.
 April, May, June June 30 July 31 3.
 July, August, September September 30 October 31 4.
 October, November, December December 31 January 31

-For example, generally you must report wages you pay during the first quarter-which is January through March by April 30th.
-If you made deposits in full payment of your taxes for a quarter, you have 10 more days after the due dates shown above to file your Form 941.
+For example, generally you must report wages you pay during the first quarter-which is January through March-by April 30th.
+If you made timely deposits in full payment of your taxes for a quarter, you have 10 more days after the due dates shown above to file your Form 941.

-We consider your form filed on time if it is properly addressed and mailed First-Class or if it is sent by an IRS-designated delivery service on or before the due date.
+If we receive Form 941 after the due date, we will treat Form 941 as filed on time if the envelope containing Form 941 is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date, or sent by an IRS-designated private delivery service on or before the due date.
+If you do not follow these guidelines, we will consider Form 941 filed when it is actually received.
 See Pub.
-15 (Circular É) for more information on IRS-designated delivery services.
+15 (Circular E) for more information on IRS-designated private delivery services.